darianl-dev/username/README.md

  👋 Hey there, my name's Darian Lawrence, but I go by Darian L. for short.
-I'm a junior software developer always striving to improve.
+I'm a software developer, engineer, and gamer.

  🖊️ My skills include: Python, HTML, CSS, and Linux.